Miriam Meyerhoff: Academic career

 Meyerhoff completed a Master of Arts degree at Victoria University of Wellington, and, in 1997, a PhD at the University of Pennsylvania.
 Her PhD supervisor was Gillian Sankoff.

 Meyerhoff has held faculty positions at the University of Hawaii at Manoa, the University of Edinburgh, the University of Auckland, and Victoria University of Wellington.
 In 2020, Meyerhoff was appointed a senior research fellow at All Souls College, University of Oxford.

 Meyerhoff's research examines the sociolinguistic constraints on variation, principally in communities characterised by language or dialect contact.
 Much of her work since her dissertation has been on Creoles, as their (typical) lack of standardisation leads to variation and change at all levels of linguistic structure.

 She is the author of a well-regarded introductory textbook on sociolinguistics (Meyerhoff 2018).

 Meyerhoff has spoken to media on linguistic issues, including: whether New Zealand speech is affected by migration patterns and diversity; the use of the word eh in New Zealand English; and the impact of digital technology on communication.

 Honours

-In 2020, Meyerhoff was inducted as a Fellow of the Linguistic Society of America.

-In 2017, she was elected a fellow of the Royal Society Te Apārangi.
+In 2017, Meyerhoff was elected an honorary fellow of the Royal Society Te Apārangi.
+In 2020, was inducted as a Fellow of the Linguistic Society of America.
+In 2024, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.